Ventilate Your Attic with Energy From the Sun

 Solar Dynamics SDF-20SF

-Slim profile, 7-1/2??? high, square design blends in well with angular pattern of shingles.
+Slim profile, 7-1/2 inches high, square design blends in well with angular pattern of shingles.
 Surface mount models designed for most standard sloped roofs with regular or dimensional shingles.

 Heavy gauge stainless steel bird and insect screen provides maximum protection from insects and animals without impeding air flow.